 What is Appendicitis?

-Appendicitis is a medical condition characterized by the inflammation of the appendix, a small, tube-like structure attached to the large intestine.
+Appendicitis is a medical condition characterised by the inflammation of the appendix, a small, tube-like structure attached to the large intestine.
 The condition typically requires prompt surgical intervention to remove the appendix, known as an appendectomy.
 If left untreated, an inflamed appendix can rupture, leading to potentially life-threatening complications such as peritonitis or abscess formation.

-Understanding the risk factors for appendicitis can aid in early diagnosis and timely treatment.
+Understanding the risk factors for acute appendicitis can aid in early diagnosis and timely treatment.
 Here are some of the primary risk factors:

 Family History and Genetic Predisposition